Filter by Category:

 Invisible Questions require students to write responses that are so thorough that the reader can guess the original question/problem.
 First, separate the question/problem from where students are to write out their responses.
 (Write the problems on the overhead, and have students write their solutions/responses on separate paper in their notebooks.)
 When it’s time to go over students’ written responses, turn off the overhead.
 Removing the question makes it “invisible.”

 Now ask students to share their responses aloud.
 When they reveal a partial response that makes little sense (e.g., “I added it, moved it, and that’s how I got it” or “Because it gets added”), then you are ready to talk.
 The students themselves will probably giggle at their own ridiculous responses.
-They may even request you turn the overhead back on so they can read the original question in order to clarify what they meant.
+They may even request you reveal the original prompt so they can read the original question in order to clarify what they meant.
 Emphatically refuse.
 They need to understand that their written explanations need to be stronger, more complete.

 1. Part of the original question must be embedded in the response.
 (NOTE: This is addressed in the frame.
 For example, the transition link “in the problem” is part of the original question/problem.)